Answers to some of the most frequently asked questions about the Academy fellowships.

 Fellows are expected to work full-time towards their fellowship and therefore it is not possible to undertake a fellowship at the same time as pursuing work or studies (such as for a PhD).

 When can I apply?

-Usually every year around the beginning of April and August a new call for applications is posted on the Academy section of the Chatham House website.
+There is a new call for applications every year at the beginning of April, details of which are posted on the Academy section of the Chatham House website.